jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/2_Beam_Model.typ

 In conclusion, IndeterminateBeam @interdetbeam_tool was selected as the computational beam model solver based on its validation against known beam model solutions and its capability for integration into existing numerical optimization frameworks.

-// TODO read it again
-Finally, it can be said that IndeterminateBeam @interdetbeam_tool was chosen as the computaitonal beam model solver, it was valitaed with known solutions of beam models and it can be incorporated into existing numerical optimiaztion frameworks.
+// TODO read it again, ltex detected some writing errors Finally, it can be said that IndeterminateBeam @interdetbeam_tool was chosen as the computaitonal beam model solver, it was valitaed with known solutions of beam models and it can be incorporated into existing numerical optimiaztion frameworks.